kociumba/kreate/README.md

 - `-f` or `--force` Forces a rebuild regardless of checksum comparisons.
 - `-g` or `--graph` Prints the dependency graph created by kreate, useful for debugging.
+- `-r` or `--release` Adds optimisation and "release" mode flags to builds of the supported languages.
 - `--ignore-fatal` Continues execution after a fatal error.

 > [!WARNING]